ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/39c8fe8a-8371-4d9e-96fb-74b381dc0aa6)

 I tested connectivity from `host-3` to all other instances.
-I this it is enough to say that network works!
+This is enough to say that the network works!

 # Task 3 - Verification

 ## 3.1.
 Show your LDP neighbors.

-I will use the following command to show all neighbours:
+I will use the following command to show all neighbors:

 ```
 mpls ldp neighbor print